RedditRecs

 Reddit Icon

-BlownCamaro • about 1 month ago
+BlownCamaro • 3 months ago

 I used Soundcore too.
 Great comfortable headphones for cheap.
 Battery lasts a LONG time.
 I even use them with PSVR1 wired which uses no battery at all.